Quantum simulation of indefinite causal order induced quantum refrigeration

 In thermodynamics, entropy in closed systems always tends to increase definitely.
-An interesting question is what will happen when apply ICO in thermodynamic tasks.
+An interesting question is what if applying ICO in thermodynamic tasks.
 One of such example is the recent discovery of ICO-based quantum refrigeration \cite{felce2020quantum}.
-There are several different ways for quantum refrigeration: the standard one is powered by energy injected by a time dependent driving force \cite{campisi2015nonequilibrium,campisi2016dissipation}; the Maxwell demon can also be used to steer the heat by means of a feedback control loop \cite{maruyama2009colloquium,elouard2017extracting}; while another method is to use invasive quantum measurements as a resource to power the refrigeration \cite{buffoni2019quantum}.
-All the above refrigeration protocols works in a world with pre-existing causal structures.
-The ICO-based protocol provides a good supplement for which no pre-existing causal relation is assumed \cite{felce2020quantum}.
-This sheds new light on both of the quantum causal structure and quantum thermodynamics.
+There are several different ways for refrigeration: the standard one is powered by energy injected by a time-dependent driving force \cite{campisi2015nonequilibrium,campisi2016dissipation}; the Maxwell demon can steer the heat with feedback control loops \cite{maruyama2009colloquium,elouard2017extracting}; while another method is using invasive quantum measurements as a resource \cite{buffoni2019quantum}.
+All the above refrigeration protocols works in pre-existing causal structures.
+The ICO-based protocol provides a good supplement where no pre-existing causal relation is assumed \cite{mukhopadhyay2018superposition,guha2020thermodynamic,felce2020quantum,markes2011entropy,simonov2020ergotropy,rubino2020time}.

-In this paper, we experimentally demonstrate the advantages of ICO in performing quantum thermodynamic tasks \cite{mukhopadhyay2018superposition,guha2020thermodynamic,felce2020quantum,markes2011entropy}.
-In particular, by using an optical quantum simulator, we demonstrate the ICO induced heat extraction and investigate its feasibility to construct a quantum refrigerator.
-We also show that by interacting with reservoirs in an ICO multiple times, one can extract more heat from the reservoirs.
-The high accuracy achieved in our experiment is expected to lead to more operational protocols and thus contribute to a broader research into the use of ICO as a resource.
+In this paper, by faithfully adopting the protocol and extending the strategy in ref. \cite{felce2020quantum}, we experimentally simulate the ICO induced heat extraction by optical quantum switch and investigate its feasibility to construct a quantum refrigerator.
+We also show that by interacting with reservoirs in ICO multiple times, one can extract more heat from the reservoirs per cycle.
+The high accuracy achieved in our experiment will motivate more operational protocols and contribute to broader research into ICO.